szhou12/PopTenProject/README.md

 - django-form

 ### DIY: Scraping your own twitter dataset
+**If you want to create your own twitter dataset rather than use the default one, you can follow the steps shown below:**
 - Step 1: Open the terminal, change the directory to $PopTenProject/searchres/util/
 - Step 2: Check if 'scrape_twitter.py' is in the /util folder
 - Step 3: Run the following command: